grantcolley/tradeview/README.md

 ![Alt text](/README-images/dashboard.PNG?raw=true "Dashboard")

 ## Running a Strategy
-Strategies are run on an instance of [tradeserver](https://github.com/grantcolley/tradeserver), currently on a private repository.
+Strategies are run on an instance of [tradeserver](https://github.com/grantcolley/tradeserver), currently a private repository.